Beat (2000 film)

 Beat is a 2000 American biographical drama film written and directed by Gary Walkow, and starring Courtney Love, Kiefer Sutherland, Norman Reedus, and Ron Livingston.
-The film focuses primarily on the last several weeks of writer Joan Vollmer's life in 1951 Mexico City, leading up to her accidental killing by her husband, the writer William S. Burroughs.
-It premiered at the Sundance Film Festival in January 2000 and was entered into the 22nd Moscow International Film Festival.
+The film focuses primarily on the last several weeks of writer Joan Vollmer's life in 1951 Mexico City, leading up to her murder by her husband, the writer William S. Burroughs.

+Principal photography of Beat took place on location in Mexico City in the summer of 1999.
+The film premiered at the Sundance Film Festival in January 2000 and was entered into the 22nd Moscow International Film Festival.
+Lionsgate released Beat on VHS and DVD on October 22, 2002.

 Plot

 In 1944 New York City, beat writers and students Allen Ginsberg, Jack Kerouac, Lucien Carr, William S. Burroughs, and David Kammerer all become acquainted with Joan Vollmer, a student at Barnard College.
 Joan and William carry on a romance.
 Lucien murders David after David makes unwanted sexual advances on him.
-Lucien visits Joan and William at their apartment after and confesses to the murder, claiming David had an obsession with him, and attempted to rape him in a park.
+Lucien visits Joan and William at their apartment after and Lucien confesses to the murder, claiming David had an obsession with Lucien, and attempted to rape Lucien in a park.
 Lucien ultimately serves two years in prison for the crime.

 By 1951, Joan and William are married and living in Mexico City with their young son, William Jr., and Julie, Joan's daughter from her previous marriage.
 Joan is unhappy with her life in Mexico, as William carries on an affair with a male lover, Lee, to her chagrin.
 William leaves to Guatemala to meet Lee for a romantic liaison, avoiding an impending visit from Lucien and Allen who are traveling from New York.
-Upon Lee and Lucien's arrival, Joan and Lucien visit a local bar together, where Joan expresses her unhappiness over her marriage to William.
+Upon Allen and Lucien's arrival, Joan and Lucien visit a local bar together, where Joan expresses her unhappiness over her marriage to William.
 Joan, Lucien, and Allen plan a weekend trip to visit the Parícutin volcano.
 Meanwhile, William, having met with Lee in Guatemala, finds Lee evasive and unwilling to be physically affectionate with him.
 When pressed, Lee suggests he feels that William only uses him for sex.